 A member of the Board of Directors of the family business since 1998, in 2004 Antonella also joined the Board of Directors of the non-profit Giuseppe e Pericle Lavazza Foundation, along with her cousin Giuseppe.

-Since 1999 she has sat on the Board of Directors of Finlav S.p.A., currently serving as its Chief Executive Officer.
+Since 1999 she has sat on the Board of Directors of Finlav S.p.A., currently serving as Chairwoman.
 Since 2010 she has managed the activities of Lavazza’s Historical Archive, where the company’s history and memories are preserved.

-Since 2017 she has been Vice President of 2gether, a non-profit organisation that supports children and teenagers with disabilities through sports.
+Since 2017 she has been Vice Chairwoman of 2gether, a non-profit organisation that supports children and teenagers with disabilities through sports.

-She has also been Vice President of Time2 since 2020, a foundation whose aim is to generate a social impact, supporting initiatives in the fields of innovation, sustainable development and inclusion.
+She has also been Vice Chairwoman of Time2 since 2020, a foundation whose aim is to generate a social impact, supporting initiatives in the fields of innovation, sustainable development and inclusion.

 After having completed her studies and a long experience in the Armando Testa communications group, Francesca attended the prestigious New York Film Academy, where she pursued her interest in the languages of art.

 She joined the Board of Directors of Luigi Lavazza S.p.A. in 2001.
-Since 2010, she has been on the Board of Directors of Finlav S.p.A., where she is President as of 2020.
+Since 2010, she has been on the Board of Directors of Finlav S.p.A., where since 2023 she is serving as Chief Executive Officer.
 Between 2005 and 2015 she took on responsibility for the company’s Corporate Image, a role in which she dedicated herself by developing and furthering new forms of communication, such as the international campaigns for the Lavazza Calendar, photography projects, and the launch of major partnerships linked to the world of art and culture.

 The youngest representative of the fourth generation of the Lavazza Family joined the Board of Directors of Luigi Lavazza S.p.A. in 2014, having previously completed Language studies at university.
 She pursued her education by attending the ESCP European Business School, earning a Master’s in European Business.